angievo/Capital-One-Coding-Challenge/README.md

 The extension reads in the URL of the current page to summarize its contents or the user can paste in a snippet of text to be summarized.
 It also includes a feature in which the user can choose how many sentences the summary will be where it says "Type the summarized sentence number you need."
 The default sentence number is 6.

 ![chrome-setup55](https://github.com/angievo/screenshots/blob/master/chrome-setup55.png?raw=true)

+Here, the extension returns the summary of this article in 6 sentences

 ![chrome-setup6](https://github.com/angievo/screenshots/blob/master/chrome-setup6.png?raw=true)